A Class of Spatially Correlated Self-Exciting Models: Burglaries in Chicago

 \subsection{Model Fit and Comparison}

+To the extent possible we used vague proper priors for all models.
+For instance in both \eqref{eq:SCSECHI} and \eqref{eq:DiscreteModel} we place independent normal priors with mean zero and standard deviation 10 on each of the $\beta$ terms and place $\beta(0.5,0.5)$ on each of the $\eta$ and $\kappa$ parameters.
+In \eqref{eq:SCSECHI} both of the $\sigma_{\epsilon}$ and $\sigma_{sp}$ parameters were given a half-Cauchy prior.
+The same principles were used in fitting \eqref{eq:CAR ANOVA}.

-95\% credible intervals found from fitting \eqref{eq:SPINGARCHCHI} using the procedure outlined in Section \ref{Sec:Sim} and a similar Bayesian inference for \eqref{eq:DiscreteModel} are given in Table \ref{Table:ResultsChi}.
-Note that the SPINGARCH took approximately 13 hours to fit using 3 Markov chains of 7000 iterations each using the rStan package of \cite{carpenter2016stan}. $\hat{R}$ and visual examination of the chains indicated no evidence that they had not converged.
+95\% credible intervals found from fitting \eqref{eq:SCSECHI} using the procedure outlined above and a similar Bayesian inference for \eqref{eq:DiscreteModel} are given in Table \ref{Table:ResultsChi}. $\hat{R}$ and visual examination of the chains indicated no evidence that they had not converged.
 Divergence transitions for the Markov chains were also checked and eliminated.
+The CAR ANOVA model was fit using the R package CARBayesST and the Geweke Diagnostic was monitored for convergence.

-The SPINGARCH parameters suggest that the $\alpha_{\boldsymbol{s_i}}$ process considered manifests itself differently at each unique spatial-temporal location even when residual spatial variation is accounted for in the CAR model.
+The SCSE parameters suggest that the $\alpha_{\boldsymbol{s_i}}$ process considered manifests itself differently at each unique spatio-temporal location even when residual spatial variation is accounted for in the CAR model.
 In other words, there may exist small-scale spatial effects that are captured in the CAR model as well as unique characteristics of each location that the CAR model does not fully explain.

+In examining the fit of the models we first visually examined the posterior mean of $\lambda_{\si,t}$ from all three models and compared them to the observed $Y_{\si,t}$ values.

+From Figures~\ref{fig:INGARCHFit},\ref{fig:SCSEFit}, and \ref{fig:CARAnovaFit} we see that there appears to be little difference between the SCSE model and the CAR ANOVA model however both models would appear to be preferable to the INGARCH model.
+In comparing the SCSE model to the CAR ANOVA model, 52\% of the time the CAR ANOVA model yielded a posterior mean that was closer to the observed value; again suggesting there is very little difference between the two models in examining the first order properties.

+To further differentiate the models, though, we can also look at the second order properties.
+As discussed above in Section~\ref{Sec:Simulations}, we would expect the posterior predictive values for the second order properties to yield results close to 0.50.